 require the help of a knowledgeable and experienced attorney, which is

-why my firm is here to serve you through the process.
-The issues that
+why we are here to serve you through the process.
+The issues that are

-are brought about in the field of family law affect all participants,
+brought about in the field of family law affect all participants, including

-including the husband, wife, parent, child, and even grandparents.
-Lawyers
+the husband, wife, parent, child, and even grandparents.
+Lawyers who practice

-who practice in the field of family law handle matters that are very sensitive
+in the field of family law handle matters that are very sensitive in that

 legal guidance to ensure that you are fully protected.